 These little personal pies have all the same flavors you love in a classic pumpkin pie, but in a smaller, cuter version.
 Top them off with some whipped cream and cinnamon for an elegant final touch.
 They’re such a nice addition to your Thanksgiving or Christmas dessert menu.

 Traditional pumpkin pie spices include cinnamon, nutmeg, and cloves.
 We use evaporated milk because it really does make a HUGE difference in the moistness and richness of the recipe.

-Ready-made pie crusts are a time-saving and taste terrific.
+For me, ready-made pie crusts are time-saving and taste terrific.
 I almost always use them instead of making a pie crust.
 Use a biscuit cutter, cookie cutter, or wide mouth mason jar lid as the template for cutting 3-inch circles of crust for these pies.

 Use pumpkin puree (not pumpkin pie filling!).
 This is probably the most common question regarding recipes that use pumpkin puree.
 The puree contains ONLY pumpkin – no sugar, spices, or fillers.
 Just plain ole pumpkin, that’s it.
 I also use the canned pumpkin puree for my Pumpkin Pecan Spice Cake.

 please scroll down to the printable recipe for detailed ingredients, step by step instructions with photographs, and helpful tips.

 - Evaporated milk